weffington/3-body-Project/README.md

 ## Usage
 This project uses a test simulation with predefined initial positions and velocities.
 To run the test simulation, enter
 ```
+chmod +x runtest.sh
 ./runtest.sh
 ```

 into the command line.
+This test file is used to ensure the simulation works properly.
+Run this test before running the simulation.
 What you should see is described below.

-To run the actual simulation, enter
+To run the actual simulation, enter the following commands:
 ```
+chmod +x runsim.sh
 ./runsim.sh
 ```
 What you should see is described below.